GoogleCloudPlatform/pubsec-declarative-toolkit/cli/README.md

 In order to compile the CLI manually you can use the normal [Go](https://go.dev) compile and install process:

-You can Git clone the repo or even use kpt to get the cli package and then run
+You can Git clone the repo or even use kpt (`kpt pkg get git@github.com:GoogleCloudPlatform/pubsec-declarative-toolkit.git/cli`)to get the cli package and then run

 ```
+cd cli
-go build
+go install
 ```

 add the location where the executable is installed in to your path